-This section of our site includes policy guidance, best practice resources, and other tools State agencies and local program operators can use in their efforts to overcome the challenge of unpaid meal charges.
-Looking ahead, FNS will continue to gather grassroots input on the current policies and practices of the State and local agencies that administer the school meal programs, and will use this information to continually update and improve our guidance on unpaid meal charges.
-Our overarching goal is to bring together the many different pieces of this issue, and to do what’s in the best interest of schools, families, and children.
+This section of our website includes policy guidance, best practice resources, and other tools State agencies and local program operators can use in their efforts to overcome the challenge of unpaid meal charges.
+Looking ahead, FNS will continue to gather grassroots input on the current policies and practices of the State and local agencies that administer the School Meal Programs, and will use this information to continually update and improve our guidance on unpaid meal charges.
+Our overarching goal is to provide practical guidance that meets the needs of schools, families, and children.

 Report to Congress

-To complete this report, FNS included questions about charge and alternate meal policies in a multi-year, nationally representative study and issued a Request for Information (RFI) entitled Unpaid Meal Charges.
+To complete the Report to Congress, FNS included questions about charge and alternate meal policies in a multi-year, nationally representative study and issued a Request for Information (RFI) entitled Unpaid Meal Charges.
 The results of the study and the 462 comment submissions we received during the RFI open comment period contributed greatly to the Report, and to our understanding and appreciation of this issue.